 Opportunities for cross-borderers

-The question that came up for us was: what opportunities do newcomers to the market have today?
-For one thing, as my co-deputy Peter Kraushaar, Business Coach and Brand Consultant at 9p strategy, has noted, there are, in particular, larger companies with distinctive diversity management or management consultancies that are open to career changers who often come from the humanities.
+The question that came up to us: What chances do career changers actually have in business today?
+On the one hand, as my fellow discussant Peter Kraushaar, business coach and brand consultant at 9p strategy, found, there are above all larger companies with distinctive diversity management or corporate consultancy that are open to career changers who often come from the humanities.

 And Sebestian Horndasch, Program Manager at the Stifterverband für die Deutsche Wissenschaft, also notes that newcomers are frequently sought after.
 And even a humanities scholar can become CEO of a DAX company.
 But, he also limits: Of course, they also need additional qualifications.